frontity/docs/docs/troubleshooting.md

 Run `npx frontity serve` from the root of your Frontity project

 **Related Threads**:

 - https://community.frontity.org/t/error-cannot-find-module-frontity-core/2180

 ## Styles

 ### 👨‍💻 The pseudo class ":xxx-xxxxx" is potentially unsafe when doing server-side rendering.
 Try changing it to ":xxx-xxxxx"

-If you are getting these type of warnings in the console
+If you are getting these types of warnings in the console:

 ```
 The pseudo class ":nth-child" is potentially unsafe when doing server-side rendering.
 Try changing it to ":nth-of-type"
 The pseudo class ":first-child" is potentially unsafe when doing server-side rendering.
 Try changing it to ":first-of-type".